-Many of the following organizations meet at the Garden.
+Many of the following organizations meet and/or host their show and sales at the Garden.
 Please see each society’s page for more information about their calendar of events.

 The Norfolk Extension Master Gardener Association provides current, research-based, home horticulture information and education to the citizens of our community.
 We have many projects and programs throughout the city